 It has been designed to help people launch a social enterprise through role-play and ideation.
 With 3-5 people and 2-3 hours the game will guide you through 4 phases to end up with new business opportunities.

-It was created by Matthew Manos from verynice, a global design-strategy consultancy.MODELS OF IMPACT
+It was created by Matthew Manos from verynice, a global design-strategy consultancy.VISIT TOOLBOX

 This toolbox contains 25 methods, each with a purpose, outcome, and step-by-step guide.
 There is also a blog and FAQ.

 Mozilla sourced this toolkit from its community to help people incorporate human-centred design into their product development process.
 The methods borrow from the tech, design, and business worlds and aim to create a collection that leverages existing industry learnings.